 Meanwhile, backpacking tents are small, minimalistic, and space-conservative to reduce packing size, lighten the tail weight, and keep the tent aerodynamic.
 The size is only big enough to fit the appropriate number of people without being too cramped.

-Coleman WeatherMaster 6
+Coleman WeatherMaster 6 Tent

-Best Family Tent for Rain
+Best Camping Tent For Rain

 Undoubtedly the WeatherMaster 6 is only for leisure and comfort.
 It focuses on giving campers with a cozy overnight stay even with average weather protection.